vcellmike/PatternsFormation/README.md

  - Use analyze menu
  - Do visualizations from PowerPoint

+## Observations/Ideas
+ - I noticed that some blocks of code are dependant on other blocks a lot. (see code block 00A and dependents).
+A lot of the time I will forget at first that one code block is dependent on another one two blocks back and will try to solve an error when all I should've done was executed another code block.
+ - Maybe, there is a way to streamline the code so that most/all the dependencies are there.
+OR, just annnotate the code better (I could do either) so that this doesn't occur.

 ### Average Coverage in Each Cluster
 Cluster 0 = Mean 0